neodatagroup/hackathon_multi_agent/README.md

 * Tavily Search API is a search engine optimized for LLMs and RAG, aimed at efficient, quick, and persistent search results.
 * You can sign up for an API key [here](https://tavily.com/).
 It's easy to sign up and offers a very generous free tier.
-Some lessons (in Module 4) will use Tavily.

 * Set `TAVILY_API_KEY` in your environment.